Jeunese/jeunese.github.io/docs/technical-writing.md

 - Avoid negative phrasing and words.
 - Use sentence case for everything except global navigation.

 More specific guidance depends on the type of technical writing you’re engaged in.
-This article focuses on [product documentation](/technical-writing?id=product-documentation).
+This article focuses on product documentation.

 ## What is product documentation?

+Product documentation describes what a product or service does, how it works, and other technical details needed to set it up.
+The audience for this type of technical content is typically a customer's administrator.
+Administrators install, configure, and maintain products and applications.

+For more information on what product documentation is (and isn't), see [Product documentation](/?id=product-documentation) in the **Information Development Overview**.

 Product documentation covers: